1976 (D) Type 1 Eisenhower Dollar

 Description

-The 1976 (D) Type 1 Eisenhower Dollar is a cent produced at the Denver Mint as part of the Bicentennial Coins 1976 series.
-Total mintage reached 21.0 million.
-The obverse features Dwight D. Eisenhower facing left, while the reverse displays an eagle landing on the moon with an olive branch in its talons, commemorating the Apollo 11 lunar landing.
-Designed by Frank Gasparro/Michael Collins & James Cooper.
+The 1976 (D) Type 1 Eisenhower Dollar is a dollar produced at the Denver Mint as part of the Bicentennial Coins 1976 series.
+With a mintage of 21.0 million, this is a less common issue — ranked 3rd of 5 mint variants by mintage, with 9% of production.
+The obverse features Dwight D. Eisenhower facing left and the reverse displays an eagle landing on the moon with an olive branch in its talons, commemorating the Apollo 11 lunar landing.
+Dual-dated 1776-1976 with a special Liberty Bell superimposed on the Moon reverse.
+Two varieties exist: Type I (bold sans-serif lettering) and Type II (thinner serif lettering).
+No coins bear a 1975 date.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $1 to $7 depending on grade and condition.
 Struck in 75% copper, 25% nickel over a pure copper center, weighing 22.7 grams, 38.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7420.
-The Eisenhower Dollar honored both President Eisenhower and the Apollo 11 moon landing, combining the two themes on a single coin.
-The 40% silver blue-pack and brown-pack variants are collected avidly.
-The 1972 Type 2 (high-relief moon) and various die varieties add interest to this short series.